Primary constraints in general teleparallel quadratic gravity: Introduction

 The features of $f(T)$ and $f(Q)$ gravity are currently under investigation in literature, particularly in applications within cosmology and astrophysics.
 For example, in Ref. \cite{Finch:2018gkh} the authors demonstrate that a power-law model of $f(T)$ fits the galaxy rotation curve.
 On the other hand, Ref. \cite{Aljaf:2022fbk} explores ways to address the $H_0$ tension within $f(T)$ models.
 In Ref. \cite{Bamba:2010wb} the authors derive an equation of state from $f(T)$ that tackles the dark energy issue.

 In the context of $f(Q)$ gravity, the work in Ref. \cite{Anagnostopoulos:2022gej} studies Big Bang Nucleosynthesis, while Ref. \cite{Capozziello:2022tvv} considers the early stages of the Universe to investigate the slow-roll inflation.
 In \cite{Bajardi:2020fxh} the authors explore bouncing cosmological models within $f(Q)$ gravity, whereas Ref. \cite{Banerjee:2021mqk} provides wormhole solutions within static and spherically symmetric backgrounds.
+Also, in Ref. \cite{DAgostino:2022tdk} gravitational waves are studied in the context of $f(Q)$ model, searching for deviations from GR.

 Leading to the same dynamical field equations, GR, TEGR and STEGR are often referred to as "Geometric Trinity of Gravity".
 However, it is worth pointing out that recent discoveries have shown that there is either strong coupling or ghosts in nonlinear extensions to the trinity of gravity \cite{Gomes:2023tur,Heisenberg:2023wgk}.